How to Make and Achieve your Goals with a S.M.A.R.T Approach

-When: Pick a routine time and a time frame.
+When: Pick a consistent, realistic time and a time frame for your goal.

 Why: List reasons, purpose or benefits of accomplishing this goal

 Unspecific-“This year I’m going to eat healthy”

 Specific- “This week I am going to pack healthier snacks including a fruit or vegetable for Monday through Thursday because I want to feel satiated and meet my fiber reccomendations”.

 MEASURABLE– Find ways to stay on track, make target dates and measure progress.

 How many times?
 Scale of 1-10?
 Is it a specific body weight or personal best performance for strength or endurance?
 How much?

 ***I suggest not making goals seven days a week (life happens and you don’t want to become discouraged if you miss a day at the gym or forget your “super healthy” lunch)